What’s the difference between a moped and a scooter?

 How to find the right moped and scooter insurance

-And let’s not forget – our Cheapest Price Guarantee* means you can be sure of getting great value for money, so you never have to compromise between cost and peace of mind.
+And let’s not forget – our Cheapest Price Guarantee* means you can be sure of getting great value for money, so you never have to compromise between cost and peace of mind when it comes to finding the insurance policy that’s right for you.